Code-Institute-Submissions/ytznailz/README.md

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
+-   On some mobile devices the Logo Image pushes the size of screen out more than any of the other content on the page.
     -   A white gap can be seen to the right of the footer and navigation bar as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+-   On some mobile devices the signature pushes the size of screen out more than any of the other content on the page.
+    -   A white gap can be seen to the bottom of the footer as result.
+-   Some misspelled words were corrected.
+-   Some background images were not visible on mobile devices.
+-   Some headings were too large on mobile devices because they weren't included in media querry or were not in percentages.

 ## Deployment